parasdev123/INST377-Final/docs/final.md

 #### Technical system decision rationale

 -HTML
 -CSS
 -JS
 -leaflet
 -React
 -semantic ui
 -Axios

 #### How/if your final system helps to address the problem
+Our system addresses the problem through the utilization of these elements:

--Axios : to retrieve data from the backend.
+- Axios is used to retrieve data from the backend.

--React-map-gl: to host a map and plot points.
+- The React-map-gl is used to host a map as well as plot points.

--Semantic-ui/bootstrap: to create the navbar and many other ui elements.
+- Lastly, the Semantic-ui/bootstrap is used to create the navbar and many other ui elements.

 #### Challenges faced and impact on final design